KipCollo/Frontend-Revision/7.0React/Readme.md

 React is a JavaScript library for building user interfaces.It uses component based architecture.It is declarative.Built by facebook.It allows developers to create reusable UI components and efficiently update the UI when the data changes.

+React.js is a JavaScript library used for building user interfaces.
+It allows developers to create reusable UI components and efficiently update the UI when the data changes.

 ## Key Features of React.js

 - Virtual DOM:- React uses a Virtual DOM, a lightweight replica of the browser's DOM, which enables fast and efficient rendering.
 - Reusable Components:- Components in React enable developers to create reusable interfaces, which can be easily modified and reused throughout the application.
 - Unidirectional Data flow:- React features a unidirectional data flow, which makes it easier to debug and understand the application’s data flow.
 - JSX Syntax:- React uses JSX - JavaScript syntax extension, which enables the creation of component hierarchies in a readable and streamlined way.

+The virtual DOM is a lightweight copy of the actual DOM.
+React uses the virtual DOM to optimize and speed up the process of updating the real DOM by comparing the current virtual DOM with the previous one.

 ## How React.js Compares to Other Frameworks